wangshihui/edgex-swagger-ui/README.md

 # Swagger UI For Edgex

-Use swagger ui to render the edgex open API definitions ,for developer to test the edgex apis in development or loacl edgex runtime enviroments
+Use swagger ui to render the edgex open API definitions ,for developer to test the edgex apis in development or local edgex runtime environments

 the edgex ui is enough for most use case of edgex.
 This  module is  For learning  edgex or development.

 ## online open api
-the online edgex apis can refer to ,replace the `name` variable to the edgex componet name.
+the online edgex apis can refer to ,replace the `name` variable to the edgex component name.

 > https://app.swaggerhub.com/apis-docs/EdgeXFoundry1/{name}/2.0.0